The Eras

 Neal Glenn preceded Robert Parker, who was followed by David Boyle (from Score Magazine 1996)

 During Summer 1994, the music education department hosted the 15th Research Commission Seminar of the International Society for Music Education.
-Richard Fiese (hired 1995) returned to teach at his alma mater (MM 1986, PhD 1989).
+Richard Fiese returned in 1995 to teach at his alma mater (MM 1986, PhD 1989).

 The September 11, 2001 terrorist attack on the World Trade Center was a defining event of the 2000s decade, impacting global politics and culture.
 The decade ended with a global financial crisis (2008), leading to the Great Recession.
 The decade saw several devastating natural disasters, including the Indian Ocean tsunami (2004), Hurricane Katrina (2005), and the Sichuan earthquake (2008).
 In 2001, Apple changed the way we listened to music forever with the release of the iPod and digital MP3s, allowing listeners to carry their entire music libraries in their pockets.
 Mashups and Auto-tune creations quickly followed.
 The 2000s saw the rise of pop-punk and emo, and artists like Britney Spears, Eminem, and Linkin Park dominated the charts.
 Reality TV (Survivor, American Idol, Dancing with the Stars) captured huge audiences.